mxagar/dermatologist-ai/README.md

 ##### Classifier

 - [ ] Similarly as [Esteva et al.](https://www.nature.com/articles/nature21056.epdf?author_access_token=8oxIcYWf5UNrNpHsUHd2StRgN0jAjWel9jnR3ZoTv0NXpMHRAJy8Qn10ys2O4tuPakXos4UhQAFZ750CsBNMMsISFHIKinKDMKjShCpHIlYPYUHhNzkn6pSnOCt0Ftf6) did, I should fine tune the backbone, i.e., the weights of the backbone should be optimized for the dataset, too.
+- [ ] Train it longer on Google Colab Pro or on a device with a more powerful GPU.

 ##### Autoencoder & T-SNE